billhails/CEKF/docs/NAMESPACES.md

   and each compiled namespace is terminated by another new bytecode `BYTECODE_NS_END`.
-* After each `BYTECODE_NS_END` we write the number of stack slots the namespace will consume, and the number of the namespace (zero indexed) added to the number of slots consumed by the preamble, resulting in the stack position of the namespace.
+* After each `BYTECODE_NS_END` we write the number of stack slots the namespace will consume, and the number of namespaces minus the number of the namespace (zero indexed) resulting in the offset of the namespace from the top of stack (after the lambdas are popped).
 * After the last namespace, we write a new `BYTECODE_NS_FINISH` followed by the number of namespaces.